sedona-thomas/Arithmetic-Programming-By-Example/README.md

                 plist.remove(equivalentExpr)
 ```

-Generates possible solutions recursively and removes all operationally equivalent expressions.
+Repeatedly expands possible solutions and removes all operationally equivalent expressions.
 The number of operators are minimized as operationally equivalent expressions are removed

 Returns the solution at the lowest depth with the smallest number of operators